 6. Follow the Happy Partners Project protocol.

-The Happy Partners Project process was designed to shift focus from problems to solutions and support other areas of connection between partners.
-Read the commitments at the beginning and use those as guiding principles between check-ins.
+Partners Read Check-In Commitments at the beginning and use those as guiding principles between check-ins.
 There will be difficult moments to start as many partners experience discomfort when building healthier ways of being in relationship with others.
-Don't give up.
+Don’t give up.
 Stay the course and keep up with the check ins.

 Ping us with Q’s and join the Happy Partners Project forum to share your wins and get input as needed!